PBara7a/rustychain/README.md

   - Messages are being broadcast to all nodes, including the one publishing the message.
   - Everything is being stored in memory.
-  - A mining reward is being given even when there is nothing in the transacion pool.

 - Next steps:
   - Extract controller functions to their respective domains.